MartinHoldrege/Phalaborwa/README.md

   sample_descriptions >
     sample descriptions that have been cleaned up in R such that they can be read by the picarro.

+## description of select data files

+`data_processed/Phal_combined_picarro_output.csv`--the raw combined picarro output (Id's are correct)

+`data_processed/Phal_combined_picarro_output_w_descriptions.csv`--the raw combined picarro output (Id's are correct).
+Sample descriptions joined in (sample descriptions left blank for vials that don't have unique descriptions)

+`data_processed/Phal_combined_cc_output.csv`--the combined chemcorrect output with sample descriptions joined in.
+Vials that don't have unique sample descriptions are not included here.

 ## Descriptions of scripts